sbha/readdir_xl/README.md

 }
 ```

-In this expanding function, we're removing any rows where column `cat` equals `b`, removing column `col_3`, and then creating a new column that adds columns `col_1` and `col_2`.
+In this expanding function, we're removing any rows where column `cat` equals `b`, dropping column `col_3`, and then creating a new column that adds columns `col_1` and `col_2`.
 Running the same Excel files through the updated custom function gives us a different data frame, more specific to our needs:

 ```
 df_xl <- list.files(dir_path, re_file) %>%